dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 To test the API, this tutorial utilizes the .NET package [Swashbuckle.AspNetCore](https://www.nuget.org/packages/Swashbuckle.AspNetCore), which integrates Swagger tools for generating a testing UI adhering to the OpenAPI specification:

-* Swashbuckle: A .NET library that inegrates Swagger directly into ASP.NET Core applications, providing middlewhare and configuration.
+* Swashbuckle: A .NET library that integrates Swagger directly into ASP.NET Core applications, providing middleware and configuration.
 * Swagger: A set of open-source tools such as OpenAPIGenerator and SwaggerUI that generate API testing pages that follow the OpenAPI specification.
-* OpenAPI specificaiton: A document that describes the capabilities of the API, based on the XML and attribute annotations within the controllers and models.
+* OpenAPI specification: A document that describes the capabilities of the API, based on the XML and attribute annotations within the controllers and models.

-For additional information on OpenAPI and Swagger, see <xref:tutorials/web-api-help-pages-using-swagger>.
+For more information on OpenAPI and Swagger, see <xref:tutorials/web-api-help-pages-using-swagger>.

 ### Install Swagger tooling